Nikok97/async-web-crawler/README.md

 ![DB structure Screenshot](images/Db_struct.JPG)

-*Shows the structure of the SQLite database, including the Urls, Links, Category, PageKeywords, and Products tables created and updated during crawling.*
+*Displays the SQLite database schema with all tables used by the crawler: Urls, Links, Products, Category, and PageKeywords.
+This view illustrates the relational structure used to connect URLs, categories, extracted keywords, and product details.*

 ## Example: URLs table

 ![DB URLs Screenshot](images/URLs.JPG)

-*This is how the crawler stores the URLS.
-In this particular crawl, I made sure to skip pages which did not match a "product page" HTML layout.*
+*Shows the contents of the Urls table, where each crawled URL is stored along with crawl status, content hash, depth, and metadata.
+In this particular run, only pages matching the product-page HTML structure were stored as valid entries.*

 ## Example: Products table

 ![DB products Screenshot](images/Products.JPG)

-*Shows the category table generated from the website’s structure, including the normalized category names extracted from navigation menus.*
+*Shows the Products table created from product pages, containing fields such as title, price, availability, rating, SKU, and image URL.
+This table is populated when the crawler identifies a page as a product detail page.*

 ## Example: Keywords table

 ![DB keywords Screenshot](images/Keywords.JPG)

-*Displays the PageKeywords table containing tokens extracted from page text, along with frequency counts and stopword filtering applied.*
+*Displays the PageKeywords table with extracted tokens from each page, including frequency counts.
+Stopwords were filtered out, leaving only meaningful content-based keywords.*

 ## Example: Categories table

 ![DB categories Screenshot](images/Categories.JPG)

-*Shows the category table generated from the website’s structure, including the normalized category names extracted from navigation menus.*
+*Shows the Category table, which contains all categories detected from the site’s navigation structure (Books → Fiction → etc.).
+Category names have been normalized and linked to their source URLs.*

 ---